Environmental and Food Economics

 Tecnologie per la conservazione e il restauro dei beni culturali (L-43).

-Students having obtained an undergraduate degree in classes other than those listed above and students with foreign degrees are admitted to the programme subject to a favorable decision by the Didactic Committee or by an ad hoc committee named by it.
+Students who have obtained an undergraduate degree in fields other than those listed above, as well as students with foreign degrees, may be admitted to the program subject to a favorable decision by the Didactic Committee or an ad hoc committee appointed by it.

-To attend the degree course, graduates from the three-year and master's degree classes listed above, must have acquired at least 90 ECTS in the scientific-disciplinary sectors in previous studies:
+To attend the degree course, graduates from the three-year degree classes listed above and master's degree must have acquired at least 90 ECTS in these scientific-disciplinary sectors in previous studies:

 a.
 FIS/01-FIS/07, MAT/01-MAT/09, SECS-S/01-SECS-S/05, SECS-S/06 (mathematics, physics, and statistics)